: Electrical and Computer EngineeringLocations:

 Binghamton University is a tobacco-free campus effective August 1, 2017.

-Applicants should submit: (1) a letter of application, (2) a curriculum vitae (including a list of publications), (3) vision for research, (4) a statement of commitment to diversity and inclusion, and (5) the names and contact information of at least three references.
+Applicants should submit: (1) a letter of application, (2) a curriculum vitae (including a list of publications), (3) vision for research, (4) a diversity statement that describes your experience teaching a diverse population of students, which may include first generation students, students from diverse racial and ethnic backgrounds, and international students, and how this experience would contribute to enhancing the diversity and climate of the department, college and university, and (5) the names and contact information of at least three references.

 It is the policy of Binghamton University to provide for and promote equal opportunity employment, compensation, and other terms and conditions of employment without discrimination on the basis of age, race, color, religion, disability, national origin, gender, sexual orientation, veteran or military service member status, marital status, domestic violence victim status, genetic predisposition or carrier status, or arrest and/or criminal conviction record unless based upon a bona fide occupational qualification or other exception.